dotnetpowered/dotnetpowered/README.md

 CTO, Architect, Coder, and Author

 I'm currently CTO at [XeoHealth Corporation](https://www.xeohealth.com), a leader in Healthcare Real-time Adjudication and working on my Masters in Computer Science at Georgia Tech.
-My personal site is http://www.dotnetpowered.com with links to blog posts, presentations, etc.
+Visit my [personal site](http://www.dotnetpowered.com) for links to blog posts, presentations, etc.

 <!--